FOREWORD BY THE RECTOR

 The Department runs one class per year at ‘A’ Level.
 We have some of the most up-to-date facility available at schools in Zimbabwe, allowing our pupils to benefit from the technology on offer.
+Pupils are required to write the AS Applied ICT examination in Vth form and AS/A2 examinations in VIth form if they pass.
+Pupils who fail the AS examination are required to rewrite the examination in May/June of their VIth form year.
+Pupils who fail again will not be allowed to write A2 examinations.
 The department is equipped with 100 computers in four networked IT rooms.
 We are also connected to the Internet so that pupils can gather electronic resources from the World Wide Web.

 Applied Information and communication Technology (ICT) equips pupils with the IT skills needed in both IT-related careers and other professional fields.
 Some Universities require A Level Mathematics for admission to study Computer Science.
 Pupils are therefore advised to study A Level Mathematics if they plan to study Computer Science or Information Systems at University.

 An A or a B grade is preferred in IGCSE ICT or Computer Studies.
 A pass in Mathematics is vital, and passes in any science or commercial subjects are also desirable.

 Pupils with good grades in Mathematics and who havedone well in ICDL will be considered for Applied ICT.
 A general requirement is a passion for IT.

 Applied ICT will provide a good foundation for further studies in Information Systems / Computer Science and most university courses have an IT component.